qiayuanl/legged_control2_doc/docs/source/getting-started.rst

     sudo apt-get install ros-humble-unitree-systems

-- Follow the instructions in the <doxid-legged_control2_doc_sim-to-sim> to clone and build the `unitree_description` package.
-Everything is the same except the launch file.
+- Follow the instructions in the :ref:`sim-to-sim <doxid-legged_control2_doc_sim-to-sim>` to clone and build the `unitree_description` package.
+Everything is the same except the launch file:

-- Acquire the network interface:

   ..  code-block:: bash